I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 The bud union is on both an "own root" or "grafted" rose

-Always plant your rose so the bud union is beneath the surface of the soil - especially in zones with freezing winters:
+Always plant your rose so the bud union is beneath the surface of the soil - especially in zones with freezing winters to protect the graft site.

-Rose Trees are usually strong, upright canes with one or more other roses grafted to the top of the cane so they look like a small tree.
+Rose Trees are usually strong, upright canes with one or more different roses grafted to the top of the cane so they look like a small tree.

 See OVERWINTERING ROSES for more.